What is a small intestine cancer?

 The gastrointestinal (digestive) system

 The digestive system processes food for energy and rids your body of solid waste.
 After you chew and swallow your food, it enters the esophagus.
 This is a tube-shaped organ that carries food to your stomach.
-The esophagus joins the stomach just beneath the diaphragm (the breathing muscle under the lungs).
+The esophagus joins the stomach just beneath the breathing muscle under the lungs (the diaphragm)

 The small intestine has 3 sections.
 The first section is the duodenum.
 It is short, only about 8 inches long.
 It is directly attached to the stomach and is where the stomach empties its contents.
 A short distance from where it attaches to the stomach, the pancreatic duct and bile duct attach to the duodenum.
 These discharge bile and pancreatic juices into the duodenum to further the digestive process.
 They attach at a site called the ampulla of Vater

-There are 4 major types of small intestinal cancer.
-Carcinoid tumors, gastrointestinal stromal tumors, and lymphomas make up about 60% to 70% of small intestine cancer.
-We have separate documents that talk about these 3 types.
-This document is about the 4th type of small intestinal cancer -- adenocarcinoma.
+We have other documents that talk about these 3 types.
+This document is about the 4th type of small intestinal cancer – adenocarcinoma.

 Adenocarcinomas make up about 30% to 40% of small intestine cancers.
 This type of cancer starts from the cells that line the intestine.
 Most experts think that cancer of the small intestine develops much like colorectal cancer.
 It first begins as a small benign outgrowth called a polyp.
 Over time, the polyp can change into a cancer.
 Most small intestinal cancers develop in the duodenum and the rest occur in the jejunum and ileum.

 A major site of cancer in the duodenum is the ampulla of Vater.
-But because this area is closely associated with the pancreas, it is treated like pancreatic cancer and discussed in our separate document called Pancreatic Cancer
+But because this area is closely associated with the pancreas, it is treated like pancreatic cancer and discussed in Pancreatic Cancer